 The Syphon coffee brewer, also known as a vacuum coffee maker, vac pot, or siphon coffee maker, was invented in the 1830s by Loeff of Berlin.
 The first patent was placed by Marie Fanny Amelne Massot of Lyons, France, in 1840.
 Over the years, the syphon brewer has evolved with patents being placed and acquired.
 Corning Glass Works of New York manufactured a vacuum brewer called the "Silex".
 Today, this unique brewer fabrication is dominated by two Japanese glass companies.

 The Syphon is a total immersion brewer like the French Press and the AeroPress, but with a twist: it is a science experiment gone awry; simplicity of physics.
-And it is a very cool looking brewer, to say the least; it is meant for display, which is why this is another brewer that has a permanent home on our coffee shelf.
+And it is a very cool looking brewer, to say the least; it is meant for display, which is why this is another brewer that has a permanent home on our coffee shelf, and coffee lab.

 While there are different brewing methods using the Syphon, this is our preferred method at Abide Culture Coffee Roasters:

 *a burr grinder allows the grind to be more consistent.